 University-Owned Building Allowed in Individual Bedrooms Allowed in Common Areas

 (Both Residents 21+ years of age) (ALL Residents 21+ years of age)

 Blue Mountain Apartments Х

-Gillette House Х Х
+Gillette House X X

+Lofts on Main Street X

+Suites at Rock Creek X

-University Apartments Х
+University Apartments X

 Only apartments (Blue Mountain Apartments and University Apartments) or bedroom (Gillette House) whose residents are ALL over the age of 21 are permitted to have alcohol.
-If even one resident is underage, the apartment/ room is considered a dry unit.
+If even one resident is underage, the apartment/room is considered a dry unit.
 Once all residents are over the age of 21, alcohol is permitted.